Bill Text: CA SCR80 | 2023-2024 | Regular Session | Chaptered

 LEGISLATIVE COUNSEL'S DIGEST

-SCR 80, as introduced, Roth.
+SCR 80, Roth.
 Childhood Cancer Awareness Month.

 Fiscal Committee: NO

-WHEREAS, Cancer is by far the leading cause of death by disease among children in this country; and
+WHEREAS, According to the American Childhood Cancer Organization (ACCO), cancer is the leading cause of death by disease among children in California and this country; and

 WHEREAS, Many children in California are afflicted with cancer, experiencing enormous pain and suffering, and they and their families require extraordinary levels of information and support in their struggles against this disease; and